fpesce/pp-candidates/README.md

 ```
 $ pp-candidates -h
 Usage of ./pp-candidates:
+  -a    avoid phrase with twice the same word
+  -e string
+        add a last string/char to every phrases
   -l int
         maximum length of the generated passphrase (default 64)
+  -m int
+        minimum number of words in the pass phrase (default 4)
   -n int
         maximum number of words in the pass phrase (default 4)
   -s string